-For various reasons, paralysis can occur on an individual.
+For various reasons, paralysis can occur in an individual.
 However, it should be mentioned that many of the common reasons are due to multiple sclerosis, stroke, or injury to the head and/spinal cord in serious spinal injury cases.
-Sadly, there is no current cure for paralysis at the moment.
+Sadly, there is no current way to recover from paralysis at the moment.
 If a loved one or yourself has paralysis, it’s an incredibly difficult issue to deal with and there are plenty of methods and aids that can offer improvement to one’s condition.

-From patient to patient, paralysis recovery timeframes vary.
+Timeframes to recover from paralysis vary from patient to patient.
 In addition to this, the recovery of one patient differs from another, meaning that some patients recieving treatment may have results that are more positive than others.
 A physiotherapist and/or doctor will be able to inform you on the recovery chances and overall condition, which will correlate with how well the rehabilitation process has been followed.

 The cause of the paralysis and the type of injury occurred correlate with a patient’s paralysis type.
 So given the scenario, a doctor’s analysis will be required on the overall condition, which will then be followed by the correct treatment.
 The most common types of paralysis types are:

 – Quadriplegia – This type of paralysis is where every limb of the patient (in addition to the main body) has been compromised due to paralysis.
 If the individual has suffered an injury that was above thoracic vertebrae, it’s likely that quadriplegia is the paralysis they have.
 In certain scenarios, quadriplegia can become tetraplegia, which is the condition in which a patient loses movement or sensation in three of their limbs.

 – Paraplegia – This is known as the paralysis in which a patient can no longer move their legs.
 If an individual has had an injury below their thoracic vertebrae, this might be the classification of their paralysis.
 Many individuals who are confined to a wheelchair likely have paraplegia.